Education in India

 • Corporate having their own plantations for timbering

-• Indian Council of Forestry Research and Education (ICFRE) and its affiliated Forestry research institutes such as Forest Research Institute and Institute of Social Forestry and Eco-rehabilitation situated in Dehradon and Allahabad respectively etc.
+• Indian Council of Forestry Research and Education (ICFRE) and its affiliated Forestry research institutes such as Forest Research Institute and Institute of Social Forestry and Eco-rehabilitation situated in Dehradun and Allahabad respectively etc.

-• Wild life Research Institutes.
+• Wildlife Research Institutes.

 • Zoological Parks